Johnson & Johnson's announcement last week that it would exit the stent business is, on its face, a classic case of winners and losers.

 Those studies and investigations have been credited for slowing the number of stent procedures each year.
 Pricing pressures have helped reduce total sales worldwide to about $5 billion, vs. more than $6 billion in 2006.

-Meanwhile, device companies are racing to market with the latest and greatest versions of their stents, even though there's little clinical evidence that they will improve health outcomes in a meaingful way.
+Meanwhile, device companies are racing to market with the latest and greatest versions of their stents, even though there's little clinical evidence that they will improve health outcomes in a meaningful way.

 "They are not game-changers," Groeneveld said.
 "As a former engineer, I admire the technical innovation, but as someone who studies health care policy and is worried about the financial stability of Medicare, I know that we can't afford to keep spending billions of dollars on innovations that provide marginal benefits."